IntersectMBO/ouroboros-network/README.md

 The API consists of three layers:

-• mini-protocol api's, which are GADTs for each mini-protocol under `Ouroboros.Network.Protocol` (defined in `ouroboros-network-protocols` package); this hides heavy type machinery of session types.
+• mini-protocol API's, which are GADTs for each mini-protocol under `Ouroboros.Network.Protocol` (defined in `ouroboros-network-protocols` package); this hides heavy type machinery of session types.
 One only needs the typed `Peer` type  when one is using `runPeer` or `runPeerPipelined` function and each protocol exposes a function to create it (e.g. `Ouroboros.Network.Protocol.ChainSync.Client.chainSyncClientPeer`)

 • callback `ptcl -> channel -> m ()` where `ptcl` is enumeration for each mini-protocol, this is either `NodeToNodeProtocols` or `NodeToClientProtocols`.
 The callback is wrapped in `OuroborosApplication` GADT which allows to differentiate the initiator / responder (or client / server) callbacks.